Ag Insurance Products

 Actual Production History (APH)

-Actual Production History (APH) policies insure producers against yield losses due to natural causes such as drought, excessive moisture, hail, wind, frost, insects, and disease.
 The producer selects the amount of average yield to insure; from 50-75 percent (in some areas to 85 percent).
 The producer also selects the percent of the predicted price to insure; between 55 and 100 percent of the crop price established annually by RMA.
 If the harvested plus any appraised production is less than the yield insured, the producer is paid an indemnity based on the difference.
-Indemnities are calculated by multiplying this difference by the insured percentage of the price selected when crop insurance was purchased and by the insured share.

 Yield Protection

-Yield Protection policies insure producers in the same manner as APH polices, except a projected price is used to determine insurance coverage.
+Yield Protection policies insure producers in the same manner as APH policies, except a projected price is used to determine insurance coverage.
 The projected price is determined in accordance with the Commodity Exchange Price Provisions and is based on daily settlement prices for certain futures contracts.
 The producer selects the percent of the projected price he or she wants to insure, between 55 and 100 percent.

-Revenue Protection
+Revenue Protection (RP)

 Revenue Protection policies insure producers against yield losses due to natural causes such as drought, excessive moisture, hail, wind, frost, insects, and disease, and revenue losses caused by a change in the harvest price from the projected price.
 The producer selects the amount of average yield he or she wishes to insure; from 50-75 percent (in some areas to 85 percent).
 The projected price and the harvest price are 100 percent of the amounts determined in accordance with the Commodity Exchange Price Provisions and are based on daily settlement prices for certain futures contracts.
 The amount of insurance protection is based on the greater of the projected price or the harvest price.
 If the harvested plus any appraised production multiplied by the harvest price is less than the amount of insurance protection, the producer is paid an indemnity based on the difference.

-Revenue Protection With Harvest Price Exclusion
+Revenue Protection With Harvest Price Exclusion (HPE)

-Revenue Protection With Harvest Price Exclusion policies insure producers in the same manner as Revenue Protection polices, except the amount of insurance protection is based on the projected price only (the amount of insurance protection is not increased if the harvest price is greater than the projected price).
+Revenue Protection With Harvest Price Exclusion policies insure producers in the same manner as Revenue Protection policies, except the amount of insurance protection is based on the projected price only (the amount of insurance protection is not increased if the harvest price is greater than the projected price).
 If the harvested plus any appraised production multiplied by harvest price is less than the amount of insurance protection, the producer is paid an indemnity based on the difference.

 Catastrophic Risk Protection Endorsement (CAT Coverage)